monkeyatcomputer/bundoorascouts.org/_pages/sections/cub-scouts.md

 #### Cub Scout Promise

-**There are two versions of the Cub Scout Promise.
+**There are two versions of the Australian Scout Promise.
 Individuals may select which version they wish to make.**

+On my honour, I promise
+To do my best,
+To be true to my spiritual beliefs,
+To contribute to my community and our world,
+To help other people,
+And to live by the Cub Scout Law.

+**OR**

 On my honour
 I promise that I will do my best
-To do my duty to my God and,
-The queen of Australia,
-To help other people, and
-To live by the Cub Scout Law

-**OR**

-On my honour,
-I promise that I will do my best,
 To do my duty to my God, and
-To Australia
+To the King of Australia,
-To help other people, and
+To help other people,
-To live by the Cub Scout Law
+And to live by the Cub Scout Law.

 #### Cub Scout Law